MilanovicB/tensorflow_barbell/README.md

 # tensorflow_barbell

-Tensorflow for C++ (17) (and C) setup made easy.
+Tensorflow for C++17 (and C) setup made easy.

-Prebuilded libraries are self-hosted, but mirrored from https://www.tensorflow.org/install/lang_c#download .
+Prebuilded libraries are integrated into repository.

 Custom library assemblies will be added later along with examples.

-Currently only Windows platform is supported.
+Currently only Windows 10 x64 platform is supported.